 Quick note: this post was written and recorded before the company name change.
-[If you prefer to listen, here's the audio.]
 Hey there!
 For the past few weeks, I've been 'stuck in' (as my Aussie buddies say) with difficult projects.
 I needed a break.
 Good timing.
 A friend sent me the perfect grin maker right when I needed it.
-I'm thinkin' maybe you … [Read more...] about Fun examples of c-r-a-z-y English!
+I'm thinkin' maybe you could use a kick-back-and-smile moment, … [Read more...] about Fun examples of c-r-a-z-y English!

 'Newsjack' alert for writers: National Pasta Day is fast approaching.
 According to the National Pasta Day website: “Marco Polo did not discover pasta in Asia and take it to Italy.
 Early Romans used a very simple flour and water dough: pasta is Italian for ‘dough.’”
 Interestingly, Thomas Jefferson introduced pasta to the United States when he transported a … [Read more...] about National Pasta Day!

 Freelance writers: an interesting ‘newsjack’ for next Wednesday In Indiana (United States), Johnny Appleseed is part of the folklore.
 John 'Johnny Appleseed' Chapman was born on September 26, 1774, and – according to Cheryl Ogden, the director of the Johnny Appleseed Museum in Urbana, Ohio – started his historic treks in 1801.
 Traveling from his home … [Read more...] about Johnny Appleseed Day